Eleonor2004/synapse_frontend/prompt.md

 Please help me progressively:

-1. Ameliorate the components of the Home page and make the move to another level with smooth animations like the home pag of Github, canva, tailwind
-2. Go through the globals.css to fix the light theme althrough the app After this we will be moving to the next pages
+1. Ameliorate the globals.css to have a perfect light theme and the components i will be ving to you progressively: ameliorate them: good design, UI/UX, modern, responsive, animated
 ---

 ### 🧵 GitHub Repository